-- Go to your first prenatal doctor’s appointment if the doctor will see you at 8 weeks.
+- Go to your first prenatal appointment.
 Make sure to mention any prior health concerns you’ve had and write up questions ahead of time so you don’t forget anything.

 - Look for pregnancy apps if you’re a technology lover.
 It can help you stay on top of everything you’ll have to do for the rest of your pregnancy.